danielc518/dbsys/hw3/dbsys-hw3/README.txt

 Exercise #4:

 As evident from the results below, greedy optimization yields much better performance than bushy optimization.

-Sampling feature has been turned off since it consumed too much time.
+RESULTS WITH NO SAMPLING (sampling consumed too much time):

 ***** Bushy Optimizer *****